EwilsonS/Evan_Wilson_JavaS1/README.md

 # [Evan Wilson](https://ewilsons.github.io/)
 #### (Evan_Wilson_JavaS1)

 > "They think technology just automatically improves.
 It only improves when alot of people work very hard to make it better" -Elon Musk

+***
+## Class Notes

  **Terms to explore(Prework)**
  - port binding